 Straight threaded o-ring ports are used on all II MUCH fuel system products.
 This port is common in many high quality automotive aftermarket products but adapters are often described by many different names.
 For instance, in just one major online catalog its described as "straight cut o-ring", "-6 AN O-ring", "AN to straight cut", and o-ring boss (ORB).
-Given the shear number of fittings available in the major online catalogs it can be very daunting to find these otherwise ubiquitous adapters.
+Given the variety of fittings available in major online catalogs it can be daunting to find these otherwise ubiquitous adapters.

 The above adapters are both -6 AN male, but the one on the left adapts to 1/8" pipe thread and the one on the right -6 straight thread o-ring.

 In this blog post we will discuss the SAE standard that accurately describes this port, benefits of this port vs a NPT port, and search phrases.